Chinese New Year Traditions, Date, Animals, Celebration, and Decorations

-Door Gods or Menshen, besides Spring Festival Couplets, are important Chinese New Year decorations on doors, which are believed can exorcise evils and back luck, and bring people safety and blessings.
+Door Gods or Menshen, besides Spring Festival Couplets, are essential Chinese New Year decorations on doors, which are believed to exorcise evils and back luck, bringing people safety and blessings.

-Worshipping Door Gods appeared no later than the Zhou Dynasty (1046 BC — 256 BC), since when their images carved on peach wood tablets or painted on paper have been used in the new year.
+Worshipping Door Gods appeared no later than the Zhou Dynasty (1046 BC — 256 BC) since their images carved on peach wood tablets or painted on paper were used in the new year.

 General Door Gods, Picture from Palace Museum.

 Door Gods or Menshen usually come in pairs and come from the same background (historically, religiously, and culturally);

 Door Gods who are strong and are better at exorcising evilness are better to be pasted on the outer doors; those who are divines of intelligence and fortune are better to be pasted on inner doors;